pachyderm/pachyderm/doc/getting_started/beginner_tutorial.rst

 .. code-block:: shell

-  $ pachctl put-file images master AT-AT.png -f http://imgur.com/8MN9Kg0.png
+  $ pachctl put-file images@master:AT-AT.png -f http://imgur.com/8MN9Kg0.png

-  $ pachctl put-file images master kitten.png -f http://imgur.com/g2QnNqa.png
+  $ pachctl put-file images@master:kitten.png -f http://imgur.com/g2QnNqa.png

 Adding a new commit of data will automatically trigger the pipeline to run on the new data we've added.
 We'll see corresponding jobs get started and commits to the output "edges" repo.
 Let's also view our new outputs.